Social-Emotional Learning

 Character Counts is a character education program that helps students develop strong values through six core pillars: trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 In first grade, students dive deep into each pillar and celebrate their learning by performing a special end-of-year play that highlights the meaning and importance of these traits.

-Positivity Project (Grades K-5) NEW
+Positivity Project (Grades K-5)

 The Positivity Project is a school-wide program that teaches children to recognize and develop positive character traits in themselves and others.
 The program focuses on 24 strengths—such as kindness, bravery, teamwork, and gratitude—through daily lessons and weekly themes.
 Each week, students focus on a different strength through conversations and classroom activities.
 The goal is to help children develop character, build healthy relationships, grow in confidence, and understand that how we treat others matters.

-Collaborative & Proactive Solutions Model (All Grades) NEW
+Collaborative & Proactive Solutions Model (All Grades)

 Zones of Regulation (All Grades)